manipulusai-sudo/manipulus-epoch-0/README.md

 ## Getting Started (The Handshake)

 ### 1. Install the Controller
-Open the [Live Demo](https://manipulusai-sudo.github.io/manipulus-epoch-0/) and select **"Add to Home Screen"** on your mobile device.
+Open the [Live Demo](https://manipulusai-sudo.github.io/manipulus-epoch-0/) and select **"Add to Home Screen"** on desktop.
 This installs the protocol locally.

 ### 2. Enter Airplane Mode
 To verify Sovereignty, disconnect from the internet.
 Manipulus is designed to function in **"Air-Gapped"** environments where data privacy is non-negotiable.